Bayesian E(3)-Equivariant Interatomic Potential with Iterative Restratification of Many-body Message Passing: Introduction

-Early MLPs relied on hand-crafted descriptors to ensure rotational, translational, and permutational invariances, such as Atom-Centered Symmetry Functions (ACSF)~\cite{behlerAtomcenteredSymmetryFunctions2011}, Smooth Overlap of Atomic Positions (SOAP), or the Atomic Cluster Expansion (ACE)~\cite{Drautz19,dussonAtomicClusterExpansion2021,behlerGeneralizedNeuralNetworkRepresentation2007, BartokCsanyi10}.
+Early MLPs relied on hand-crafted descriptors to ensure rotational, translational, and permutational invariance, such as Atom-Centered Symmetry Functions (ACSF)~\cite{behlerAtomcenteredSymmetryFunctions2011}, Smooth Overlap of Atomic Positions (SOAP), and the Atomic Cluster Expansion (ACE)~\cite{Drautz19,dussonAtomicClusterExpansion2021,behlerGeneralizedNeuralNetworkRepresentation2007, BartokCsanyi10}.
 In 2019, Drautz introduced ACE which is a systematically improvable basis expansion of atomic environments.
 ACE represents the local density as an orthonormal polynomial basis, guaranteeing invariance and completeness in the limit of high expansion order.
 It provides a unifying framework that can reproduce other descriptors as special cases and has been used both in linear models and as input to neural networks.
 In recent years, there has been a shift toward learning descriptors automatically via deep neural network architectures that operate directly on atomic coordinates or graphs.
 Instead of explicit fingerprint vectors, these models learn an internal representation of atomic structures through many layers, often using invariant or equivariant neural network designs.
 Early examples include Behler–Parrinello networks (which summed atomic contributions computed from ACSFs) and graph convolutional models like \texttt{SchNet}~\cite{schuttSchNetDeepLearning2018}. \texttt{SchNet} introduced continuous-filter convolution layers to operate on interatomic distances, producing an architecture inherently invariant to translations, rotations, and atom indexing.
 Many subsequent models (\texttt{TensorMol}~\cite{yao_tensormol-01_2018}, \texttt{PhysNet}~\cite{unke_physnet_2019}, \texttt{DeepPot-SE}~\cite{zhang_end--end_2018}, etc.) followed this paradigm of encoding physics invariance by input features (distances, angles) and by pooling/readout operations that sum or average over atoms.
-Recent architectures explicitly retain directional information through features that transform covariantly under rotations~\cite{geigerE3nnEuclideanNeural2022,liaoEquiformerEquivariantGraph2023a,liaoEquiformerV2ImprovedEquivariant2024}.
+Recent architectures explicitly retain directional information through features that transform covariantly under rotations~\cite{geigerE3nnEuclideanNeural2022,liaoEquiformerEquivariantGraph2023a,liaoEquiformerV2ImprovedEquivariant2024,woodUMA2026}.
 Notably, SE(3)-equivariant graph networks (e.g. Tensor Field Networks(\texttt{TFN})~\cite{thomasTensorFieldNetworks2018}, \texttt{Cormorant}~\cite{anderson_cormorant_2019}, and \texttt{NequIP}~\cite{batznerE3equivariantGraphNeural2022d,merchantScalingDeepLearning2023}) use tensorial features expanded in spherical harmonics that rotate with the atomic geometry.
-The \texttt{NequIP}, \texttt{SevenNet}~\cite{park_scalable_2024}, \texttt{Allegro}~\cite{musaelianLearningLocalEquivariant2023}, and \texttt{MACE}~\cite{batatiaMACEHigherOrder2023} models are prominent examples that maps atomic coordinates to latent feature vectors and iteratively updates them with rotation-equivariant message passing, finally outputting atomic energy contributions.
+The \texttt{NequIP}, \texttt{SevenNet}~\cite{park_scalable_2024}, \texttt{Allegro}~\cite{musaelianLearningLocalEquivariant2023}, and \texttt{MACE}~\cite{batatiaMACEHigherOrder2023} models are prominent examples that map atomic coordinates to latent feature vectors and iteratively update them with rotation-equivariant message passing, finally outputting atomic energy contributions.
+More recent models such as \texttt{GotenNet}~\cite{aykent2025gotennet}, \texttt{MGNN}~\cite{MGNN2025}, and the universal model \texttt{UMA}~\cite{woodUMA2026} have further advanced predictive accuracy and transferability across diverse chemical systems.